-How Transcendental Meditation is practiced
+How Transcendental Meditation® is practiced

-The practice involves sitting with one’s eyes closed in a chair for 20 minutes twice per day while silently repeating the mantra.
-Each day typically begins with a morning meditation, and the second session is in the mid-afternoon or early evening.
+The practice involves sitting comfortably with one’s eyes closed for 20 minutes twice per day and engaging in the effortless practice as instructed.

-Study-based benefits of Transcendental Meditation
+Study-based benefits of Transcendental Meditation®

-Much has been documented on the benefits of twice-daily 20-minute meditation as performed during TM.
+Much has been documented on the benefits of twice-daily 20-minute meditation as performed during TM®.
 The Maharishi Foundation USA reports that more than 380 peer-reviewed research studies at medical schools worldwide (including Harvard, Stanford, Yale, and UCLA), have appeared in more than 160 scientific journals.

-TM practitioners in a 5-year randomized controlled study published in 2012 on patients with established coronary heart disease were reportedly 48% less likely to die of a heart attack or stroke than subjects in the control group.
-And research suggests TM practice has “clinically meaningful” potential to reduce systolic and diastolic blood pressure.
+TM® practitioners in a 5-year randomized controlled study published in 2012 on patients with established coronary heart disease were reportedly 48% less likely to die of a heart attack or stroke than subjects in the control group.
+And research suggests TM® practice has “clinically meaningful” potential to reduce systolic and diastolic blood pressure.

-Research has also uncovered potential real-world applications for TM with veterans, prisoners, and students with attention-deficit/hyperactivity disorder (ADHD).
-For example, studies link TM’s benefits to male and female prison populations (where it may also reduce recidivism among convicted felon parolees).
-A 2018 study published in Military Medicine showed that veterans with post-traumatic stress disorder (PTSD) found significant relief from their symptoms when they practiced Transcendental Meditation.
-Finally, an exploratory study of students aged 11-14 with pre-existing diagnoses of ADHD indicated that Transcendental Meditation has the potential to reduce stress, anxiety, and stress-related ADHD symptoms within three months.
+Research has also uncovered potential real-world applications for TM® with veterans, prisoners, and students with attention-deficit/hyperactivity disorder (ADHD).
+For example, studies link TM’s® benefits to male and female prison populations (where it may also reduce recidivism among convicted felon parolees).
+A 2018 study published in Military Medicine showed that veterans with post-traumatic stress disorder (PTSD) found significant relief from their symptoms when they practiced Transcendental Meditation®.
+Finally, an exploratory study of students aged 11-14 with pre-existing diagnoses of ADHD indicated that Transcendental Meditation® has the potential to reduce stress, anxiety, and stress-related ADHD symptoms within three months.

-The history of Transcendental Meditation
+The history of Transcendental Meditation®

-Director, musician, and fine artist David Lynch was inspired to create his foundation in 2005 to bring TM to underserved populations.
-Today the organization annually raises millions of dollars in donations, funding scholarships for TM training for at-risk youth, HIV/AIDS patients, veterans, prisoners, and female victims of violence with its mission to prevent and eradicate “trauma and toxic stress among at-risk populations.”
+Director, musician, and fine artist David Lynch was inspired to create his foundation in 2005 to bring TM® to underserved populations.
+Today the organization annually raises millions of dollars in donations, funding scholarships for TM® training for at-risk youth, HIV/AIDS patients, veterans, prisoners, and female victims of violence with its mission to prevent and eradicate “trauma and toxic stress among at-risk populations.”

-“I started Transcendental Meditation in 1973 and have not missed a single meditation ever since — twice a day, every day,” Lynch wrote in a letter published on the Foundation’s website.
+“I started Transcendental Meditation® in 1973 and have not missed a single meditation ever since — twice a day, every day,” Lynch wrote in a letter published on the Foundation’s website.
 “It has given me effortless access to unlimited reserves of energy, creativity, and happiness deep within.”

 “It’s the easiest thing I ever did,” Stern said in a 2011 appearance on The Late Show with David Letterman.
 “I have been doing it since I was 18.
 I love to do it after the show.
 I find it very relaxing.”